kushal9897/LFX-KDP/desgin.md

   - Display a report showing pass/fail status for each test case.
   - Print detailed diffs for failures when `--detailed-results` is enabled.
   - Provide an overall summary of the test results.

-## 5. Summary of Code Changes in Simple Terms

-### For apply:
-- Update flag parsing to support new flags (e.g., `--detailed-results` and `--output`).
-- Enhance the main processing loop to check if `--detailed-results` is active, and if so, print the full mutated YAML.
-- Maintain existing error and skip messages for consistency.

-### For test:
-- Add or update a command file to handle test manifests.
-- Parse test cases from the manifest, run them by applying policies to resources, and compare results with expected outputs.
-- Generate a comprehensive report (including detailed diffs if requested) and set appropriate exit codes.